whoschek/bzfs/README.md

 *  Default is 'true'.
-During replication, handle source datasets that include no snapshots as follows: a) 'error': Abort with an error.b) 'true': Skip the source dataset with a warning.
+During replication, handle source datasets that include no snapshots as follows: a) 'error': Abort with an error. b) 'true': Skip the source dataset with a warning.
 Skip descendant datasets if --recursive and destination dataset does not exist. c) otherwise (regardless of --recursive flag): If destination snapshots exist, delete them (with --force) or abort